CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 * This digital infrastructure is still useful and valuable, even after assuming your share of the maintenance costs.

 ### 2. There is no unified Open Source community

-While a few Open Source communities are well-known (and therefore somewhat safe to assume, well-organized and well-resourced), you're likely to find these on the left side of the power law graph.
+While a few Open Source communities are well-known (and therefore somewhat safe to assume are well-organized and well-resourced), you're likely to find these on the left side of the power law graph.
 Expect a substantial portion of your dependencies are found in the "long tail" part of the power law graph.
 Check your assumptions on how to interact with these, and take into account their needs and ways of working when you do interact.
 Each project has its own community, culture, priorities and habits.